 Natal Mercury Retrograde

 A person born with Mercury vakri is not someone whose communication is broken.
 Natal Budha vakri usually produces a thinker whose intellect rehearses internally before it speaks.
-The chart owner often finds writing easier than speech, processes new information by repeating it to themselves, and may have a slow-and-deliberate speaking style that hides considerable analytical depth.
+Such a person often finds writing easier than speech, processes new information by repeating it internally, and may have a slow-and-deliberate speaking style that hides considerable analytical depth.
 Many writers, editors, researchers, and translators carry Mercury retrograde in the natal chart.
 The function is the same, but the route is interior.

 The classical strength calculation actually favours natal Mercury vakri in many cases.
 Because Mercury picks up cheshta bala when retrograde, the planet's analytical power can intensify rather than weaken.
-The chart owner may need a little longer to articulate something, but the underlying perception is often sharper, not duller.
+The person may need a little longer to articulate something, but the underlying perception is often sharper, not duller.

 Transit Mercury Retrograde